caananay/titicomglobal/README.md

 1. BLOG
 	a.
 Share blog post link via email
-	b. if user is logged in user details are prepopulate in the share link form
+	b. if user is logged in user details are prepopulate in the share link form (but hidden from user)
 	c.
 Pagination on the blog post list page
+	d.
+Comment using DISQUS
 2. ESTORE
 	a.
 User login required to purchase from store
 	b.
 Cart provided for shopper
 	c. logged in user details prepopulated on the purchase order form
 	d. logged in user can review a product
+	e. email sent to user when a purchase is successful
+	f.
+Admin can download pdf files from orders interface
 3. PAYPAL
 	a. payment on the estore is done with paypal
 4. AWS
 	a.
 Serving STATIC and MEDIA files using AWS
+5. Flatpages
+	a.
+Terms page
+	b.
+Policy page

 TESTING:

 The application was tested manually on the following internet browsers Chrome, safari, IE and Firefox using inspect to debug any errors on the code.
-The application was also tested on the following mobile devices ipad and an andriod mobile phone for responsiveness.
+The application was also tested on the following mobile devices ipad and an andriod mobile phone (samsung note3) for responsiveness.

 DEPLOYMENT: